jjlangholtz/dotfiles-local/README.md

 Install:

-    rcup -d dotfiles -x README.md
+    env RCRC=$HOME/dotfiles-local/rcrc rcup

-This install command can be run multiple times to update changes.
+Afterwards new changes can be installed and sources using `rcup`.